Skip to main content

 Field Culture

-Irrigation is usually not necessary during the Spring/early Summer harvest of May/June/early July.
+Irrigation is usually not necessary during harvest from May to July.
 Maintain adequate soil moisture after the harvest season, to ensure good regrowth.
 Soil type does not affect the amount of total water needed, but does dictate frequency of water application.
 Lighter soils need more frequent water applications, but less water applied per application.

 Rhubarb requires a dormancy period of temperatures below 40ºF to break dormancy and stimulate the production of leaf petioles.
 Winter conditions in New England easily meet this requirement.
 When temperatures begin to exceed 45-50ºF, crown buds begin to develop.
 Early growth may be enhanced ten days to two weeks by the use of clear plastic row covers which may be applied in early February.
 Allow sufficient slack for stalk growth.